EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: Can I open RocksDB with a different compression type and still read old data?**

 A:  Yes, since rocksdb stored the compression information in each SST file and performs decompression accordingly,  you can change the compression and the db will still be able to read existing files.
-In addition, you can also specify different compression for different level by specifying ColumnFamilyOptions::compression_per_level.
+In addition, you can also specify a different compression for the last level by specifying ColumnFamilyOptions::bottommost_compression.

 **Q: How can I configure RocksDB to backup to HDFS?**